-Video Friday: What is the cost of ignoring the importance of vitamin D and other nutrients for our health and disease PREVENTION?
+Video Friday: What is the cost (in money, time, and stress) of ignoring the importance of vitamin D and other nutrients for our health and disease PREVENTION?

 It’s Video Friday!
-In this video, GrassrootsHealth’s Founder and Director, Carole Baggerly, presents to Chris Göthel and the audience at the Academy of Human Medicine in Germany about the importance of vitamin D for many aspects of health, as well as the steps necessary and importance of taking action to implement the research into practice.
+In the video below, GrassrootsHealth’s Founder and Director, Carole Baggerly, presents to Chris Göthel and the audience at the Academy of Human Medicine in Germany about the importance of vitamin D and other nutrients for many aspects of health, as well as the steps necessary and importance of taking action to implement the research into practice.
 This particular segment focuses on the cost savings and additional benefits of implementing vitamin D into practice for disease prevention.